alephdata/docs/developers/installation.md

 * You will need to provide a value for the `ALEPH_SECRET_KEY`.
 A good example of a value is the output of `openssl rand -hex 24`.
 * Aleph needs to know the URL under which the web interface is mounted.
 Make sure to set the correct public `ALEPH_UI_URL`.

+### Pages configuration

+Some instance-specific information, e.g. 'About' page, is configured with pages mechanism.
+You can find default examples in `aleph/pages` directory.

 ### OAuth Credentials

 Using OAuth for login is optional.
 Skip this section \(and leave the config commented out\) if you don't want to use it.